 a.
 May be denied entry into the SERE Specialist career field at MEPS due to a current or past medical or psychological condition.

 a.
-Your physical condition is what you control and the PAST evaluation is an OPEN BOOK test.
+Your physical condition is what you control and the IFT evaluation is an OPEN BOOK test.
 A large percentage of our losses at the SST-OC are related to candidates being in poor physical condition.
 You need to show up in exceptional physical condition, ready to perform, and exceed the standard.

 6. Psychological Evaluation: